S Corp Stock Basis: Everything You Need to Know

 When loss is allocated to an S corporation shareholder, these losses must be limited to the extent of his or her stock basis and corporate debt.
 Stock basis must first be adjusted for required increases, then reduced by non-dividend distributions, oil and gas depletion deductions, stated items of loss and deduction, and losses that are not stated separately (in that order).

 If you need help with calculating your stock basis in an S corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.